• Skip to main content

 Unemployment Insurance Claims

-You are covered under Arkansas employment security law for unemployment benefits.
+You are covered under the Arkansas employment security law for unemployment benefits.
 You may be eligible to receive benefits due to the loss of your job or changes in your normal work hours.
 The Arkansas Department of Workforce Services (ADWS) administers this program and facilitates employer compliance with the Arkansas Employment Security Law.

 Click on the link below to obtain information regarding filing an unemployment claim.